quacksouls/aurora/doc/queen-of-light.md

+---
-# The Queen of Light
+title: The Queen of Light
+---

 Your objective in this area is to rescue the Lady of the Forest from her glass prison.
 Enemies in this area are much tougher than those found in the tutorial